-The cannabis Sativa plant is full of over one hundred different cannabinoids.
+The cannabis Sativa plant is full of over 124 different cannabinoids.
 You are most likely aware of CBD and THC.
 Another cannabinoid is gaining popularity, and it’s CBG, or cannabigerol.
 There are some differences between CBD vs CBG, and although the differences are slight, it’s important to know them.

 THC and CBD are the two most common compounds of the cannabis plant.
 Most of us are relatively familiar with these two ingredients.

 In this article, we’ll make sure you leave with the information you need to know about CBG.
 This will aid you in making decisions for purchasing CBD or CBG products.

 *All information on this page is intended for educational purposes only.
 The FDA has not approved any claims on this page.
 These statements are not intended to diagnose, treat, or cure any diseases or illnesses.
 Seek advice from your primary care provider if you have further questions about how your body may benefit from CBG or CBD.

 Cannabigerol (CBG) is another non-psychoactive compound of the cannabis plant.

 While it isn’t new, we are just beginning to learn more about this therapeutic cannabinoid.

 A cannabinoid is the term used to describe the natural chemicals within the plant.
 It means ‘plant chemical.’
 Cannabis is not the only plant species to contain these therapeutic compounds.

 There are several.
 Some of the more popular plants that have cannabinoids include:

 Okay, let’s get back to discussing CBG vs CBD.